wakatara/harsh/README.md

 Succintly: it's quick and gets out of your way.
 And gives you amazing visibililty on your habits.

-There're 3 commands: `ask`, `log`, and `todo`.
+There are 3 commands: `ask`, `log`, and `todo`.

 Designed for simplicity, visibility, and longevity, harsh uses simple text files for tracking that are human-grokable and editable in your favourite text editor.
 It's simpler, less messy, and more portable than commercial or mobile applications and less fussy to manage than emacs habit tracking (imho).
 While quantified individual tracking is exhaustive, important habits get lost in the data deluge so this provides deliberated, explicit habits to track.

-It's written in GoLang and adds features on top of habitctl (on which it's based) such as bug fixes, skips, warns, and commenting.
+It's written in GoLang and adds features on top of habitctl (its inspiration) such as bug fixes, skips, warns, and commenting.
 If you're a geek, I think you'll like it.
-Despite trying an exhausting number of habit trackers, this was what worked for me.
+Despite trying an exhaustive number of habit trackers, this was what worked for me.
 YMMV.
-If you're interested in why I wrote it, there's a [launch post on my motivations on my blog](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).
+If you're interested in why I wrote it, there's a [launch post about my motivations on my blog](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).

-My biggest hope that it helps you get done what you're trying to in your life.
+My biggest hope that it helps you get done what you're trying to get done in your life.

 ## Installation

 harsh is available on Linux, OSX (homebrew too), and Windows as a specific goal was increasing take up and adoption of a portable, command line, text-based approach.
-Windows remains untested at the moment so any help verifying it works and correcting bugs appreciated.
+Windows is completely untested at the moment so any help verifying it works as advertised and correcting any bugs appreciated.

 ### Install the pre-compiled binary